 Nautical Almanac: Enter the daily page table with the whole hour before the given GMT, unless this time is a whole hour, and extract the tabulated GHA of Aries.
 Also record the tabulated SHA and declination of the star from the listing on the left-hand daily page.
 Next, enter the increments and corrections table for the minutes of GMT, and, on the line for the seconds of GMT, extract the GHA correction from the Aries column.
-Add this correction and the SHA of the star to the GHA $\gamma^{\circ}$ on the daily page to find the GHA of the star at the given time.
+Add this correction and the SHA of the star to the GHA Υ 0 on the daily page to find the GHA of the star at the given time.
+Subtraction of 360° may be necessary to keep GHA between 0° and 360°.
 No adjustment of declination is needed.